Scattering of massive spin-2 field via graviton exchanges with different spin fields and the long range gravitational potential: Massive spin-2 and spin-0 scattering at

 \section{Massive spin-2 and spin-0 scattering at ${\cal O}(G^2)$}

-We wish to compute below the one loop correction (${\cal O}(\kappa^4)$) to the 2-2 scattering for the massive spin-2 and spin-0 scattering.
-The expressions are extremely lengthy compared to the tree level ones we have computed above.
-And we will present below the explicitly the spin or polarisation independent leading parts only.
+We wish to compute below the one loop correction (${\cal O}(\kappa^4)$) to the 2-2 scattering for the massive spin-2 and spin-0 fields.
+The expressions are extremely lengthy compared to the tree level ones we have computed above, and we will present below only the explicitly spin or polarisation independent leading parts.
 The integrals necessary for the following computations are provided in \ref{B}.